hubmapconsortium/antibody-api/README.md

 ````
 The '--no-build' get's the container from DockerHub.

-## Deployment Locally
+## Local Deployment

+For local development you will also need to install the [Search API from GitHub](https://github.com/hubmapconsortium/search-api).
+See "Using the SearchAPI instead of directly reading from Elastic Search" for configuration information.

+Before deploying the server you will need to configure it.
+Please follow the steps outlined in the section "Antibody API Configuration Changes"

 To shutdown and remove all containers if anything is running by executing the following:
 ```commandline
 ./scripts/run_local.sh down -v --rmi all
 ```

-Then restore the Docker Containers, Networks, and Volumes by executing the following:
+Then restore the Docker Containers, Networks, and Volumes can be done by executing the following script.
+If you delete one of the Docker images (say the "antibody-api_web-1 container) this will rebuild and restart it.
 ```commandline
 ./scripts/run_local.sh
 ```